Amyotrophic Lateral Sclerosis (ALS) and VA Disability Compensation

 Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, is a rare, progressive neurogenic disease that affects nerve cells in the brain and spinal cord.
 ALS causes the neurons that control voluntary muscles to die which can result in the gradual weakening of the muscles.

 The ALS Association website states that military veterans are approximately twice as likely to be diagnosed with ALS as the general public.
-The reasons as to why are unknown, but may be related to instance of Traumatic Brain Injury (TBI) or exposure to environmental toxins.
+The reasons as to why are unknown but may be related to an instance of Traumatic Brain Injury (TBI) or exposure to environmental toxins.

 The VA’s ALS Presumption

 For military veterans with ALS, the VA will grant presumptive service connection if the disease manifested at any time after discharge from military service.
 However, there are some exclusions for this presumption.